DiptoSarkar182/book_face/README.md

 ## Introduction

 Book Face is a social media application built with Ruby on Rails.
-It is a clone of popular social media platforms, featuring core functionalities such as user authentication, profiles, posts, adding friends,real time chatting, liking, and commenting.
+It is inspired by popular social media platforms, featuring core functionalities such as user authentication, profiles, posts, adding friends, real time chatting, liking, and commenting.

 ## Live Demo

-You can see a live version of the app [here](https://book-face.onrender.com).
+You can see a live version of the app **[here](https://book-face.onrender.com)**.
 Please note that the app is hosted on a free tier and may take a moment to load if it has been inactive.

 ## Features